-The London Safeguarding Children Board has developed practice guidance linked to faith or culture, providing guidance for professionals on how to promote and protect the welfare of children living in circumstances which appear to be complex because of their faith and culture.
+The London Safeguarding Children Partnership has developed practice guidance linked to faith or culture, providing guidance for professionals on how to promote and protect the welfare of children living in circumstances which appear to be complex because of their faith and culture.

 Honour Based Violence